Bug #10170

 If so, I think the fix is just to not expose those menu elements if the debug log doesn't exist, which would only happen for developer types who are running if from the command-line.

-Updated by Martin Cooper over 1 year ago
+Updated by Martin Cooper almost 2 years ago

 Ah, you're right, I'm running from a terminal, and starting Chirp from within my git tree.
 (As with most devs, I suspect, I don't do an actual build.)